 Select how endpoints should prioritize scans vs system performance: Enables manual priority selection for scheduled scans.

-- Low priority: Scans requires more time to complete, but have a lesser performance impact.
+- Low priority: Scans require more time to complete, but have a lower performance impact.

-- High priority: Allows scans to run faster, but may affect endpoint system performance.
+- High priority: Allows scans to run faster, but may impact system performance.

-- Select maximum allocation of CPU resources for scans: Controls the maximum amount of processing power used during a manual or scheduled system scan on Mac endpoints.
-To learn more, see CPU Usage setting for Mac endpoints in Malwarebytes Nebula.
+Select maximum allocation of CPU resources for scans: Controls the maximum amount of processing power used during a manual or scheduled scan on Mac endpoints.
+Select from the following options: